caseywdunn/sharkmer/readme.md

-# sharkmer - an incremental kmer counter
+# sharkmer - a kmer counter and analysis tool

-`sharkmer` is a kmer counter designed from the ground up for rarefaction analyses.
-It counts kmers on subsets of the data, and then builds incremental histograms from these counts.
-This allows you to see how the results change as data are added.
-This builds more insight from the same data, and helps with practical questions such as figuring out how much coverage you need to get good genome size estimates in your organism and deciding whether to collect more data.
+Functionalities of sharkmer include:

+- Incremental kmer counting.
+This allows you to run kmers on incrementally larger subsets of your data.
+Applications include assessing the robustness of genome size estimates to sequencing depth.
+- in silico PCR.
+This allows you to supply primer pairs and a fastq file, and get a fasta file of the amplicons that would be produced by PCR.
+This is useful for assembling and isolating particular genes from raw genome skimming data.

 There are two components to sharkmer:
 - The `sharkmer` executable, written in rust, that inputs reads, counts kmers, and outputs histograms.
-- The `sharkmer_viewer.py` python script for viewing and analyzing the histogram
+- The optional `sharkmer_viewer.py` python script for viewing and analyzing histograms

+`sharkmer` counts kmers
+on subsets of the data, and then builds incremental histograms from these counts.
+This is more efficient than counting kmers on all the data at once, and allows you to see how the results change as data are added.
+This builds more insight from the same data, and helps with practical questions such as figuring out how much coverage you need to get good genome size estimates in your organism and deciding whether to collect more data.

-Here is an overview of how `sharkmer` works:
+Here is an overview of how kmer counting works in `sharkmer`:
 1. fastq data are ingested one read at a time and recoded as 8 bit integers, with 2 bits per base.
 Reads are broken into subreads at any instances of `N`, since 2 bit encoding only covers the 4 unambiguous bases and kmers can't span them anyway.
 This encoding can only store bases in multiples of 4, so the